-- 1 Plug the RGB signal cable (1) into the monitor/VGA connector (2) identified by the \square symbol. - 2 Plug the audio cable (3) (not supplied) into the earphone connector (4) identified by the \(\int \) symbol. - 3 Plug the RGB signal cable and the audio cable into the connectors of the projector (5). - 4 Connect the power cord (6) of the projector into an AC outlet. - You may not be able to display the computer's LCD and the external display together, depending on the types of computer display and projector used.
-You can toggle the output between the notebook LCD-screen and the external monitor by pressing the key combination <Fn>+<F7>.
+- 1 Plug the RGB signal cable (1) into the monitor/VGA connector (2) identified by the \Box symbol. - 2 Plug the audio cable (3) (not supplied) into the earphone connector (4) identified by the \bigcap symbol. - 3 Plug the RGB signal cable and the audio cable into the connectors of the projector (5). - 4 Connect the power cord (6) of the projector into an AC outlet.

+Under certain circumstances, you may not be able to display the computer LCD screen and an external display or a projector at the same time.
+You can toggle the output between the computer LCD-screen and the external monitor by pressing the key combination <Fn>+<F7>.